📖This article is part of the complete guide to The Ultimate Guide to AI Agent Scoring for Leads. Mouse Hesitation as a Key AI Scoring Signal

 5. Does mouse hesitation work for mobile users?

 No, mobile interfaces use touch, not mouse.
 For mobile, similar signals include tap hesitation or pinch zoom on key elements.
-Focus on desktop for mouse-based scoring.
+Focus on desktop for mouse-based scoring, but integrate touch-based signals for a complete picture.

 6. How do I integrate mouse hesitation into my current scoring system?